11 Proven Ways to Motivate Employees

 Finishing work and achieving the goal gives a feeling of satisfaction.
 Being recognized for it provides a feeling of motivation.
 This recognition should be frequent, meaningful, and, if comfortable for everyone involved, public.

-Read: What to say to motivate your team
+Read: What to say to motivate your team.

 8. Encourage activities outside of work responsibilities

 There are other ways to motivate your team that aren’t bonuses or monetary rewards.
+Motivated workers have fulfilling personal lives outside of their professional development.

-For example, activities like team building and fitness challenges, contribute to a healthy sense of competition between colleagues.
+For example, activities like team building and fitness challenges contribute to a healthy sense of competition between colleagues.

 Team building days are extremely motivational, and at the same time, they enhance team communication.
 The team will spend weeks talking about what they might be doing.
 Most popular activities include some kind of sports, treasure hunts, exits, escape rooms, trivia contests, etc.